 Benefits of Cessation

-Smoking cessation has short- and long-term health benefits (Table 5).
+Smoking cessation has various short- and long-term health benefits (Table 5).
 Some health effects of smoking cessation (e.g., increased lung functioning) are evident within a few weeks or months of quitting, suggesting that relatively brief periods of abstinence have health benefits.
-Others (e.g., reduced risk of stroke) are not fully evident for five years or longer, reflecting the long-term benefits of successful smoking cessation (as compiled by the American Cancer Society [ACS], 2015).
-Smoking cessation stops pathogenic processes which lead to cancer (CDC, 2010).
+Others (e.g., reduced risk of stroke) are not fully evident for five years or longer, reflecting the long-term benefits of successful smoking cessation (American Cancer Society [ACS], 2012).
+Additional research suggests that smoking cessation stops pathogenic processes which lead to cancer (CDC, 2010).